Crystal Palace Subway

 The subway has a lively history from being built in 1865 as a subway from the high level station to the Crystal Palace to becoming an air raid shelter, a venue for ‘Subway Superdays’, illegal raves and filming for movies and TV.
 Please see our website for lots of info and some great stories from the subway.

-We have, with your help and other generous funders, just completed reinstating safe pedestrian access on the Southwark side of the subway and now we need to jump a few small hurdles to start community actvities in the subway.
+We have, with your help and other generous funders, completed reinstating safe pedestrian access on the Southwark side of the subway and we have now opened this side for two open house weekends with 3500+ visitors each year.

 What we need most now is help so if you would like to volunteer or have PR, finance, social media skills you can share with us please contact us via our website.